 UTILITIES: Infrastructure services and structures necessary to deliver those services.
 These services may be provided by a public or private agency.
 Examples include water, sanitary sewer, electricity, natural gas, internet, and telephone services.

-UTILITY SUBSTATION: The major structure owned or operated by a public, private or cooperative electric, fuel, or communications company for the generation, transmission, distribution or processing of its products.
+UTILITY SUBSTATION: See Major Utility Facility.

 VARIANCE: An officially approved exception to the strict development regulations set forth in the Zoning Ordinance.

 VEHICLE SERVICE AND REPAIR: Vehicle service and repair uses provide servicing for passenger vehicles, trucks, motorcycles, boats, and recreational vehicles.
 Examples include: gas stations; auto mechanic shops; transmission or muffler shops; auto body shops; tire sales and mounting businesses; oil change businesses; and, self-service automobile washing businesses.

+VETERINARY SERVICES: The use of a site for provision of veterinary services for animals.
+Examples include: pet clinics, and dog and cat hospitals.

 WAREHOUSE AND FREIGHT MOVEMENT: Warehouse and freight movement businesses are involved in the storage or movement of goods.
 There is little onsite sales activity.
 Examples include: general freight storage; parcel services; stockpiling of aggregate material; and, storage of weapons or ammunition.